flynnduel/DREAM-TEAM---PROJECT-1/README.md

 WHERE DATEDIFF(enddate, startdate) > 7;

 ### Simple 3
+This query lists the number of orders, in descending order, placed in each state.

 <img width="500" alt="Screenshot 2024-10-13 at 4 22 00 PM" src="https://github.com/user-attachments/assets/11c2fde8-cd77-4118-9f71-36145e1c858a">

+**Why is this important for management? -** Management needs to be able to determine what states are doing the best from a sales standpoint.
+This query allows management to track where most of their sales are coming from and then make the appropriate decisions regarding the best way to approach selling in each state.
+One state may have many sales while another is doing really well; this query will allow management to decide on where they want to focus their marketing.
+It will also further aid management in the decision of if they want to pull out of a certain state that is not producing the amount of sales it needs to be producing.
 ### Simple 4